Frankly Speaking

 People who think differently are the only solution to the mess the world is in today.

-And its not as if the “real world” makes any sense now.
+And it’s not as if the “real world” makes any sense now.

 Everything we do now is actually magical thinking; just look at politics and the hateful propaganda of the culture wars that millions accept as fact.
 Magic is far more real than what most of us believe.
-Its more real than our money, more real than the line drawn between the United States and Canada.
-Its much more real than the idiotic concept we dedicate our work to, that the market has an “invisible hand” that sanctifies the horrific behavior of corporations.
+It’s more real than our money, more real than the line drawn between the United States and Canada.
+It’s much more real than the idiotic concept we dedicate our work to, that the market has an “invisible hand” that sanctifies the horrific behavior of corporations.

 The “real” St. Valentine existed and lived roughly 1800 years ago.
 There are no records of him, no proof of his flesh and blood existence.
 But the magical stuff about him making us all love each other longer and deeper oneday of the year, that’s reality. .
 One scholar believes he has confirmed that St. Valentine was indeed a priest who performed Christian weddings outlawed by the Roman Empire and was executed for it.
 Father Valentine died for love.
 (Later, Christianity became the official religion of the Roman Empire, and pagan weddings became illegal)

 Valentine’s Day has been the holiday of love, romance, lust, and sex since the 14th century, likely longer than that.
-Cupid, the Roman God of love, lust, and romance first appeared in artworks at that time.
+Cupid, the Roman God of love, lust, and romance, first appeared in artworks at that time.

 In 380 AD, Christianity became the official religion of the Roman Empire and Roman gods like Cupid were outlawed.

-But love is more powerful than priests or empires.
-The mostly naked and naughty Cupid and the martyred Catholic saint together have created a lot of bouncing beds over the millennium.
-Greeting cards portraying Cupid and his love arrows became popular about the time a young surveyor named George Washington was surveying the Wild West (which was then Kentucky and Tennessee).
+The mostly naked and naughty Cupid and the martyred Catholic saint together have facilitated a lot of bouncing beds over two millenniums.
+Greeting cards portraying Cupid aiming his love arrows at bashful couples on Father Valentine’s feast day became popular about the time a young surveyor named George Washington was surveying the Wild West (which was then Kentucky and Tennessee).
 Grumpy old Congress has always refused to make it a national holiday.

 Come with us on a photo story!

 Linda and I had fun with our friend Crystal, who is enjoying Valentine’s Day more than usual this year.
 We had some great sandwiches.
-We were going to B and H but it was closed on Saturday.
+We were going to B and C but it was closed on Saturday.
 Linda found the red heart washed up on Noyo Beach earlier.

 Above, Mom and dad and the three little cacti were enjoying the gardens on Valentine’s Day